Azure/aksArc/eval/steps/3_ExploreAKSHCI.md

 In our case, you can see that the service has been allocated the **192.168.0.152** IP address.

-4. At this point, you should then be able to **open Microsoft Edge** and after accepting the defaults, you should be able to navigate to that IP address
+4. At this point, you should then be able to **open Microsoft Edge** and after accepting the defaults, you should be able to navigate to that IP address.
+Note, it may take a few moments to start

 ![Azure vote app in Edge](/eval/media/azure_vote_app.png "Azure vote app in Edge")